Published: December 23, 2013, OL-30611-01

 •Horizontal flow—Represents traffic between subscribers and an IP network.

-•Vertical flow—Represents transmission of the Raw Data Records (RDRs) from the SCE platform to the CM.
+•Vertical flow—Represents transmission of the Raw Data Records (RDRs) from the Cisco SCE platform to the CM.

-The SM may be added to the control flow to provide subscriber data.
-This allows SCA BB to conduct subscriber-level analysis and control.
+The Subscriber Manager may be added to the control flow to provide subscriber data.
+This allows Cisco SCA BB to conduct subscriber-level analysis and control.

-Figure 2-1 Flow of Information in SCA BB
+Figure 2-1 Flow of Information in Cisco SCA BB

 Subscribers and Subscriber Modes

 One of the fundamental entities in the Cisco Service Control solution is a subscriber.
-A subscriber is the most granular entity on which SCA BB can individually monitor, account, and enforce a policy.
-In the most granular instance of the SCA BB system a subscriber is an actual customer of the service provider on whom an individual policy is implemented.
-However, you can also to use SCA BB to monitor and control traffic at a higher granularity, such as when monitoring or controlling traffic by subnets or aggregation devices.
+A subscriber is the most granular entity on which Cisco SCA BB can individually monitor, account, and enforce a policy.
+In the most granular instance of the Cisco SCA BB system a subscriber is an actual customer of the service provider on whom an individual policy is implemented.
+However, you may also configure Cisco SCA BB to monitor and control traffic at a higher granularity, such as when monitoring or controlling traffic by subnets or aggregation devices.

-One of the most important decisions to be made when designing a service control solution is what subscribers in the system represent.
-This determines which subscriber mode is used, which in turn determines what (if any) integrations are required and what policies to define.
+One of the most important decisions you must take when designing a service control solution is what subscribers in the system represent.
+This decision determines which subscriber mode is used, which in turn determines what (if any) integrations are required and what policies to define.
 The following sections describe the different subscriber modes supported and, for each mode, the functions supported, any prerequisites, and the components needed.

 •Subscriberless mode—No subscribers are defined.
 Control and link-level analysis functions are provided at a global platform resolution.